osonus/oson/UserGuide.md

 The settings of default type (JSON_INCLUDE), useField, and useAttribute can all be used to filter out information.

-The features will be combined in logical ways: following top-down, coarse to fine-grained, global level through class level to attribute levels, external to Oson overriding rules.
+The features are combined in logical ways: following top-down, coarse to fine-grained, global level through class level to attribute levels, external to Oson overriding rules.

 ### <a name="TOC-Serialize-Change-Attribute-Values"></a>Change Attribute Values